carinam17/carinam17.github.io/Downloads/README.md

 Here are resources for various topics in mathematics, IT, and writing.
 I hope they are helpful in your studies.
 Reach out to me if you have questions, comments, or suggestions about these materials.
+And check back in for more materials as I upload them.

 ### Mathematics